Suit: Buttoning the suit jacket

 Single-breasted suit coats may be either fastened or unfastened.
 In two-button suits the bottom button is traditionally left unfastened except with certain unusual cuts of jacket, e.g. the paddock.
 Legend has it that King Edward VII started the trend of leaving the bottom button of a suit as well as waistcoat undone.
+The reasoning for having only the top buttons and not the bottom button to continue being fastened is to avoid stressing of the fabric and is more comfortable for the wearer.

 When fastening a three-button suit, the middle button is fastened, and the top one sometimes, but the bottom is traditionally not designed to be.
 Although in the past some three-button jackets were cut so that all three could be fastened without distorting the drape, this is no longer the case.
-A four-button suit is nontraditional and uncommon.
+A four-button suit is uncommon.
 The one-button suit has regained some popularity (it is also one of the classic styles of Savile Row tailoring).
 With a single-breasted suit, the buttons are usually unfastened while sitting down to avoid an ugly drape.
 A double-breasted suit is often able to be left buttoned, to avoid the difficulty of constantly redoing the inner button (the "anchor button") when standing up.